artalar/reatom/docs/src/pages/index.md

 ### Why not Redux?

 Redux is awesome and Reatom is heavy inspired by it.
 Immutability, separation of computations and effects are good architecture designs principles.
 But there are a lot of missing features, when you trying to build something huge, or want to describe something small.
+Some of them is just impossible to fix, like O(n) complexity, others is really [hard to improve](https://github.com/reduxjs/reselect/discussions/491).
+Here is a list.

 - Selectors are not inspectable, it caches are not displayed in devtools.
 - Difficult static type inference, every selector must know the full path to parent state.